simonegosetto/com.noding.backend/PHP/DB/predis/README.md

 ### Command pipelines ###

-Pipelining can help with performances when many commands need to be sent to a server by reducing the latency introduced by network round-trip timings.
+Pipelining can help with performances when many commands need to be sent to a serverExpress by reducing the latency introduced by network round-trip timings.
 Pipelining also works with aggregate connections.
 The client can execute the pipeline inside a callable block or return a pipeline instance with the ability to chain commands thanks to its fluent interface: